rongstat/meta-visualization/README.md

 # meta-visualization
 A spectral method for assessing and combining multiple data visualizations.

-For a collection of visualizations of a dataset, the method provides a quantitative measure -- eigenscore -- of relative performance of each visualization in a pointwise manner, which induces a ranking of these visualizations in terms of their concordance to the underlying true structures of the data.
-On the other hand, the method automatically combines strengths and ameliorates weakness of multiple visualizations, leading to a meta-visualization which is  provably better than all the candidate visualizations.
+We present an effcient spectral method for assessing and combining multiple visualizations of a given dataset produced by diverse algorithms.
+The proposed method provides a quantitative measure -- the visualization eigenscore -- of the relative performance of the visualizations for preserving the structure around each data point.
+Then it leverages the eigenscores to obtain a consensus visualization, which has much improved quality over the individual visualizations in capturing the underlying true data structure.
+Our approach is flexible and works as a wrapper around any visualizations.

+The method is based on the paper:

+Ma, R., Sun, E., and Zou, J. (2022) A Spectral Method for Assessing and Combining Multiple Data Visualizations.

 # Content